metalama/website/applications/clean-code.md

 summary: "This page lists several criteria of clean code and shows how Metalama can help improving many of them."
 ---

-## Writing clean code with Metalama
+{: .intro }
 *Clean Code*, as defined by Robert C. Martin, emphasizes the importance of writing code that is easy to understand, maintain, and modify.

 There has been much discussion around the importance of writing clean code, a skill every developer should strive to acquire.

 It's crucial to understand that clean code matters most _at scale_, when the application reaches thousands of lines of code.

 ## Clean code tools